tbrowne5/crisprHAL/README.md

 CCGTGTAAGGGAGATTACACAGGCTAAG,4.25926295656
 ```

-# Addition: Validate the training of the model
+# 5: Validate the training of the model

 Perform 5-fold cross validation with the TevSpCas9 dataset constructed on the eSpCas9 base model:
 ```